bitst0rm-pub/Formatter/README.md

 **The complete list of compatible plugins:** _Need more? see_ [Development](#development)

 Note: This table does not contain the complete languages that each plugin does support.
-For example, Pretty Diff supports 45 languages, that would blow up the frame of this list here.<br/>
+For example, Prettydiff supports 45 languages, that would blow up the frame of this list here.<br/>
 `build-in` plugins are integrated plugins that do not need to install by end-users.

 | Languages | Beautify | Minify | Requirements | Config-Online |